joshbivens/miab/README.md

 # Message In A Bottle

-Message In A Bottle is a simple Python application that allows users to send and receive messages stored in a Firestore database.
-The application features a graphical user interface built with Tkinter.
+Message In A Bottle: a simple Python app that allows users to send and receive messages stored in a Firestore database.
+The application features a GUI built with Tkinter.

 ## Features